conradakunga/Blog/_posts/2024-12-05-ordered-dictionary-improvements-in-net-9.md

 Console.WriteLine(spies[0])
 ```

-Technically, you can achieve something similar with. dictionary using the ElementAt method
+Technically, you can achieve something similar with a dictionary using the `ElementAt` method

 ```charp
 Console.WriteLine(spies.ElementAt(0))
 ```

-But remember - **the ordering of a dictionary is undefied!**
+But remember - **the ordering of a dictionary is undefined!**

 There is a major difference between a generic `Dictionary` and an `OrderedDictionary` - in an `OrderedDictionary` they `key` and the `value` are `objects`.